martinnnuez/Kitchenware-classifier/README.md

 C) The [tensorflow-lite-instance](https://github.com/martinnnuez/Kitchenware-classifier/blob/master/tensorflow-lite-instance.py) file is the one that produces transformation of our previous trained model to a tensorflow lite instance.
 Remember to change the name of the model to the one you have previously trained and selected.

+D) The [test-aws](https://github.com/martinnnuez/Kitchenware-classifier/blob/master/test-aws.py) in charged of evaluating if the model deployment to AWS is working properly.

-D) The [test](https://github.com/martinnnuez/Kitchenware-classifier/blob/master/test.py) in charged of evaluating if the model is working properly.
-If you comment the Locally deployment url and uncomment the AWS deployment url you can test out how the lambda function deployment works.
+D) The [test-local](https://github.com/martinnnuez/Kitchenware-classifier/blob/master/test-local.py) in charged of evaluating if the model deployment locally is working properly.

 E) The [lambda_function](https://github.com/martinnnuez/Kitchenware-classifier/blob/master/lambda_function.py) file is the one that allows to implement the tensorflow lite instance as a lambda function for AWS.